Game Day (The Wire)

-"Game Day" is the ninth episode of the first season of the HBO original series The Wire (2002-2008).
+"Game Day" is the ninth episode of the first season of the HBO original series The Wire (2002–2008).
 The episode was written by David H. Melnick and Shamit Choksey from a story by David Simon and Ed Burns and was directed by Milčo Mančevski.
 It originally aired on August 4, 2002.

 Plot

+The Street

 Stringer and Avon visit a gym to arrange a junior college athlete to play for them at an upcoming Eastside/Westside basketball game.
 After their negotiations, they discuss the hunt for Omar.
-Stringer wants to feign passivity until Omar re-emerges, but Avon is adamant that they need to kill him for the sake of street cred.
-Meanwhile, in the projects, Wallace tells D'Angelo that he does not want to work anymore because he is unsettled by the Omar heist and the deaths of Brandon and Stinkum.
-D'Angelo gives him his blessing to return to school and hands him some cash as well.
+Stringer wants to feign passivity until Omar re-emerges, but Avon is adamant that they need to kill him to maintain their street cred.
+Meanwhile, Wallace tells D'Angelo that he does not want to work anymore because he is unsettled by the deaths of Brandon and Stinkum.
+D'Angelo gives him his blessing to return to school as well as some cash.
 Poot later goes looking for Wallace and finds him buying drugs.

 Bubbles and Johnny spot Walon, the speaker from their Narcotics Anonymous meeting.
-They are distracted by Bodie, who is throwing out free vials of the new product.
-Bubs approaches Walon afterward and learns that he is still clean, but has come to the projects to try to convince his nephew to go straight.
+They are distracted by Bodie, who is throwing out free vials of the Barksdales' new product.
+Bubbles approaches Walon afterward and learns that he has come to the towers to try to convince his nephew to go straight.
 Later, Bubbles steals a large stash and shoots up with Johnny, only to realize that it is mere baking soda.
 Bubbles is motivated to visit his sister and persuades her that he is serious about getting clean.
-She reluctantly gives him a key so that he can use her basement, but forbids him from coming upstairs.
+She reluctantly gives him a key so that he can use her basement but forbids him from coming upstairs.

+Omar continues stalking the towers looking for a way to get at Avon.
+He eventually approaches Proposition Joe, Avon's east side competitor, and offers some of his takings from the Barksdales' stash in exchange for Avon's pager number.
+Omar tracks Avon to Orlando's and tricks him into answering a page using Wee-Bey's code.
+Avon realizes that something is amiss when Wee-Bey pulls up, diving out of range just as Omar opens fire.
+In the ensuing gunfight, Wee-Bey wings Omar, who is forced to retreat.